Lebanon: Soaring inflation turns olive oil into a luxury – DW – 05/08/2023

 Medal-winning olive oil

-Although the price of olive oil has increased, Lebanese people still have a strong attachment to this traditional ingredient in their cuisine and take pride in the excellence of their traditional ingredients.
+Although the price of olive oil has increased, Lebanese people have not relinquished their historic attachment to it, continuing to take pride in the excellence of the country's traditional ingredients.

 "This has been a challenge because one of our missions is to build a territorial branding for Lebanese olive oils.
 So, it has been quite hard to tell the whole world that we can have outstanding olive oil," she said.